Material flow accounts statistics - material footprints

 It is important to realise that, in general, trade flows expressed in RME are larger than the actual weight of the products traded.
 Almost all products go through different stages of manufacturing, starting from the extraction of raw materials, then the transformation into raw products, followed by further processing and assembly into semi-manufactured products and finally into finished products.
 The mass weight of the extracted raw materials, e.g. gross ore, is generally much higher than the weight of the traded products that contain the processed material only.

-The physical trade balance (imports minus exports) in RME is 2.8 tonnes per capita whereas the actual physical trade balance itself is 2.0 tonnes per capita in 2016.
-As for imports and exports, the difference is mostly due to the material category of metal ores.
+The physical trade balance (imports minus exports) in RME is 2.5 tonnes per capita whereas the actual physical trade balance itself is 2.1 tonnes per capita in 2018.
+The difference is mostly due to metal ores.
 More detailed information on physical flows of imports and exports as reported in EW-MFA can be found in the Statistics Explained article 'Physical imports and exports'.